Archive Co-Founder and Director

 My vision for Fashion And Textiles Education is to continue to grow our relationships individually with academics internationally at universities and with institutions in the disciplines of Art & Design, Humanities and Sciences.
 My goals for FATE are for the archive and resources to be used as primary research including at PhD level for research students in the areas of collections, material culture, fashion, clothing, textiles and fibre research.
 I personally welcome inquires into the specifics of the collections and resources that the archive can offer research students.
 As always I'm thankful to our clients in the creative industries: fashion brands, feature film, TV, theatre, opera and welcome new inquires.
 I'm here to work to support your creativity.

 When I was first introduced to the FATE archive, I found myself drawn to its remit of ethnographic and sociological diversity.
-Compelled to support it, I contributed my time as an intern growing gradually into my current role of archive manager.
+Compelled to support it, I contributed my time as an intern growing gradually into my role of archive manager.
 With every FATE project I look forward to distilling information and unveiling the value in knowledge hidden in material culture - ranging from historical garments and textiles to ephemera - through garment analysis, academic and fibre research.

 As a young creative, I support FATE's core values of equality in differences, diversity and sustainability and strive to uphold these values while championing an interdisciplinary and collaborative approach to the fields of education, curation and research.

 I’m thankful to FATE for allowing me to take on varied supporting roles; from curatorial and teaching assistant, assisting industry appointments (fashion, theatre & film) to creating original digital culture.
 My time at FATE has been and continues to be a unique opportunity to evolve creatively, build professional relationships and acquire knowledge through theory & practice.